-The Company recognized \$0.6 million of License Revenue for the three months ended March 31, 2019, respectively, compared to \$2.5 million during the same period in 2018 in relation to a \$60.1 million upfront payment recorded on May 21, 2015, as well as \$15.0 million received in relation to the designation of the second, third and fourth Collaboration Target in August 2015.
+The Company recognized \$2.1 million and \$2.7 million of License Revenue for the three and six months ended June 30, 2019, respectively, compared to \$2.1 million and \$4.6 million during the same periods in 2018 in relation to a \$60.1 million upfront payment recorded on May 21, 2015, as well as \$15.0 million received in relation to the designation of the second, third and fourth Collaboration Target in August 2015.

-The Company would also be entitled to an aggregate \$16.5 million in target designation payments upon the selection of the fifth to tenth Collaboration Target.
-The Company would also be eligible to receive research, development and regulatory milestone payments of up to \$254.0 million for a lead Collaboration Target and up to \$217.0 million for each of the other selected Collaboration Targets, if milestones are achieved.
-The Company would include the variable consideration related to the selection of the fifth to tenth Collaboration Target, or any of the milestones, in the transaction price once it is considered probable that including these payments in the transaction price would not result in the reversal of cumulative revenue recognized.
+The Company would be entitled to an aggregate \$16.5 million in target designation payments upon the selection of the fifth to tenth Collaboration Targets.
+The Company would also be eligible to receive research, development and regulatory milestone payments of up to \$254.0 million for a lead Collaboration Target and up to \$217.0 million for each of the other selected Collaboration Targets, if defined milestones are achieved.
+The Company would include the variable consideration related to the selection of the fifth to tenth Collaboration Targets, or any of the milestones, in the transaction price once it is considered probable that including these payments in the transaction price would not result in the reversal of cumulative revenue recognized.
 The Company would recognize significant amounts of License Revenue for services performed in prior periods if and when the Company considers this probable.
 Due to the significant uncertainty surrounding the development of gene-therapy product candidates and the dependence on BMS's performance and decisions, the Company does not currently consider this probable.